 5. Onboard Amenities

 Amenities in business class hit all the right notes: quality headphones, skincare kits, cozy socks.
+Both classes often provide an amenity kit with luxury travel essentials, but first class takes it further with exclusive features like an onboard shower and even more attentive service from the crew.
 First class?
-That’s the high note—tailored pajamas, showers at 40,000 feet, and toiletries that belong in a spa, not a seatback pocket.
+That’s the high note, tailored pajamas, showers at 40,000 feet, and toiletries that belong in a spa, not a seatback pocket.

 First class amenities vs business class